john-maidbot/point_cloud_transport_tutorial/README.md

 Full explanation of the reconfigure parameters and an example of how to use them can be found at [<draco_point_cloud_transport>](https://github.com/paplhjak/draco_point_cloud_transport) repository.

-# Implementing Custom Plugins
+# Implementing Custom Plugins (TODO: john-maidbot, ROS2 port of template coming soon)
-The process of implementing your own plugins is described in a separate [repository](https://github.com/paplhjak/templateplugin_point_cloud_transport).
+The process of implementing your own plugins is described in a separate [repository](https://github.com/john-maidbot/templateplugin_point_cloud_transport).